 - This condition occurs when the contents of the oviduct are forced out into the abdomen and infection develops.

-- It can develop after a blow to the abdomen or after infection.
+- It can develop after a blow to the abdomen or after an infection.

 - Affected birds almost always die.